 With gold-plated jewellery it is important to care for it properly to make sure the plating lasts as long as possible.
 Follow a few ground rules, and you will extend the longevity of your piece:

 a.
 Use a microfiber cloth or a damp cotton ball to wipe your piece after each use.

 b.
 Always apply perfume, make-up and hairspray before putting on your gold-plated jewellery.

 c.
 Make sure your hands are free from make-up, lotion, and soil when putting on and taking off your gold-plated jewellery.

 d.
 When exercising, remove your gold-plated jewellery to prevent salts from your sweat damaging your jewellery.

 e.
-Remove your gold-plated jewellery before swimming in saltwater or chlorinated pools.
+Remove your gold-plated jewellery before showering, bathing and swimming in saltwater or chlorinated pools.

 f.
 Remove your gold-plated jewellery when preparing acidic foods.

 g.
 Store your gold-plated pieces separately to prevent from scratching each other.